erick-rocha-web/erick-rocha-web/README.md

 - 📚 Constantly learning and evolving
 - 🧠 Focused on real-world projects (not just tutorials)
-- 🏆 Winner of a programming competition with 20k+ developers
+- 🏆 Winner of a programming competition on a platform with 20k+ developers
 - 🎯 Goal: Turn programming into a real source of income

 ---

 ## 🛠️ Tech Stack